e-scooter-2077/documentation/architecture-design/component-diagram.md

 The IoT Hub can keep track of a large set of entities (denoted as _Devices_), each with its own identity.
 Each device has two sets of properties to hold state: (i) _Desired properties_, used by the cloud infrastructure to communicate the desired state for the device; (ii) _Reported properties_, used by the device to communicate its actual state (which can be different from the desired one).
 Furthermore, each device can emit a series of frequent events (almost a continuous stream) denoted as _Telemetry_.
 These are meant for continuously changing properties (like position, speed or battery level, in the e-scooter domain).

+New scooters that are registered to the system are recorded as devices inside the IoT Hub thanks to the **Manage Devices** function, relying on the _scooter lifecycle_ topic.
+After registration, the scooter can start to be monitored and/or controlled by the system.

+The physical actuation of control policies is demanded to the **Scooter Control** function, which receives asynchronous commands from other components in order for them to be propagated to the physical devices via the IoT Hub.
+This commands, among others, include the operations to _lock_/_unlock_ scooters, for example when a customer rents one.

-The IoT Hub can be configured to emit events whenever a telemetry is sent or whenever a reported property changes.
+The IoT Hub can also be configured to emit events whenever a telemetry is sent or whenever a reported property changes.
 This feature has been used to integrate it with the rest of the ecosystem.
-In order to expose a simpler interface to the rest of the system, the **Scooter Monitor** function has been developed to intercept events from the IoT Hub and translating them into events tailored for the e-scooter domain.
+In particular, the cloud service emits events when properties like _locked_ or _standby_ change.
+In order to have a simpler interface for reported properties updates to the rest of the system, the **Scooter Monitor** function has been developed to translate them into events tailored for the e-scooter domain.

 ## User subdomain
 ```plantuml